 - Using Xref makes our drawing less complicated and lighter.
-If we have a very complex drawing, with a lot of nested blocks, our file can easily get corrupted
+If we have a very complex drawing, with a lot of nested blocks, our file can easily get corrupted.

 The only disadvantage of xref in those situations is that referenced drawings can easily get lost.
-This usually is due to forgetting about them when we send mails or if we try to use host drawing in different computer.
+This is usually due to forgetting about them when we send mails or if we try to use host drawing in different computer.

 If we want to send drawings that contain Xrefs the best way for us to do this is to use eTransmit command.
 That way we won’t left any file behind.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?